kirstengott/curriculum_vitae/CV.md

 # Experience

-Pre-doctoral Fellow, Wcislo Lab, Smithsonian Tropical Research Institute \hfill 2021 - Present
+Pre-doctoral Fellow, Wcislo Lab, Smithsonian Institute for Tropical Research \hfill 2021 - Present

 - Designed, funded, and led a grant to study fungal parasites of fungus-growing ants in the Panamanian rain forest.